Visit the Golden Triangle

 Shop until you drop!

 It’s one of the main reasons that people choose to holiday in Bangkok however, don’t just settle for days spent at indoor shopping centres (that really could be anywhere in the world) – explore the outdoor markets.
 Try Chata Chak market on a Saturday or the Asia Tique night market.
 The best places to shop in Bangkok…

 Learn to cook a traditional Thai meal from scratch in a cookery workshop.
 Classes are held daily in all cities with many resorts offering this as a guest activity.

 Stay somewhere unique and fabulous!

 There are literally 1000’s of places to stay in Thailand – loads of different options to suit all budgets and tastes.
 But rather than stay in a mainstream resort, why not try a different (less touristy) region like Krabi (the exquisite Rayavadee), Khao Lak (an imagineered holiday at The Sarojin perhaps) or Hua Hin (The Colonial style Centara Grand Beach Resort)?
-Or stay in the popular spots like Phuket and Koh Samui but stay in resorts that are out of the way a little (Sala Phuket) or quirky (the Library, Koh Samui) or ultra modern (Aleenta Phuket) or traditional Thai (Zeavola).
+Or stay in the popular spots like Phuket and Koh Samui but stay in resorts that are out of the way a little (Sala Phuket) or quirky (the Library, Koh Samui) or traditional Thai (Zeavola).